ministryofjustice/CFO-CaseAssessmentTrackingSystem/README.md

 ## Running the apps
 The recommended way to run and debug these apps is using .NET Aspire.
 - **Using Visual Studio Code**: open the project and press `F5`, selecting the *Default Configuration*.
-- **Using Visual Studio or other IDEs**: From the debug configuration dropdown, select `Aspire.AppHost` and start the application.
+- **Using Visual Studio or other IDEs**: From the debug configuration dropdown, select `Cats.AppHost` and start the application.
 ---

 ## Publishing (preview)